 ESOL 202: Advanced Stylistics, LANG designation

 In this course, students will refine skills related to academic English and will have an intensive study of academic vocabulary.
-Students will study the authentic use of the English language in both the written and spoken form and will examine advanced concepts related to academic English.
-Students will work to develop arguments and master complex academic skills through more complex papers, presentations, and discussions.
-This course works as a support for other courses and will help prepare students to be successful in their academic careers.
+Students will examine advanced concepts and work to develop arguments and counterarguments by writing more complex papers, presentations, and discussions.
+Students will practice writing in different genres and write within the theme of Danger of a Single Story.
 Offered fall and spring semesters.

 - Practice and refine strategies for critical reading

 - Practice and refine steps in the writing process through a digital narrative project

 - Read and engage with a variety of academic texts to examine vocabulary use, writing structure, tone, and audience

 - Engage with authentic texts such as The New York Times and TED Talks to learn effective rhetorical moves and study grammar points

 - Practice advanced grammar skills and increase organization and coherence necessary for effective academic writing